gconnect/AlgorandPayrollContract/README.md

   Distributed under the MIT License.
 See  for more information.
 [LICENSE](https://github.com/gconnect/AlgorandPayrollContract/blob/master/LICENSE)

 # Blog and Video Tutorial
 For more details you can checkout the blog post [here](https://developer.algorand.org/solutions/building-an-android-payroll-dapp-using-algorand-smart-contract/) .
+And here is the link to the [youtube demo](https://www.youtube.com/watch?v=ps8Tvmq6zl8&t=2s)

 # Disclaimer